lestrrat-go/jwx/.github/CONTRIBUTING.md

 When you craft a pull request, you should include both changes to the rule file(s) and the generated file(s).
 The CI will run `go generate` and make sure that there are no extra `diff`s that have not been commited.

+## Test Cases

+In general any code change must be accompanied with test case.

+It is obviously very important to test the functionality.
+But adding test cases also gives you the opportunity to check for yourself how the new code should/can be used in practice.
+Test cases also act as a great way to communicate any assumptions or requirements that your code needs in order to function properly.